-• Solve electrical and electronics engineering related broad-based problems using the principles of applied mathematics.
+• Solve mechanical engineering related problems using the principles of applied mathematics.

 3. COURSE OUTCOMES (COs)

 The theory, practical experiences and relevant soft skills associated with this course are to be taught and implemented, so that the student demonstrates the following industry oriented COs associated with the above mentioned competency: